Sub-atomic constraints on the Kerr geometry of GW150914: Introduction

 In this work, we directly constrain $\epsilon$ by performing a long-duration Bayesian analysis of the GW150914 post-merger data.
 We develop new parameter estimation methods to overcome the challenges posed by the long duration of the signal and analysed data.
 Through these, we can probe the near-horizon region of a rotating black hole with unprecedented accuracy, and constrain its geometry down to microscopic distances away from the horizon.

 The additional ringdown modes have some resemblance to the so-called black hole echoes \cite{Cardoso:2016rao,Cardoso:2016oxy}, in that they are associated with reflection from the black hole and that they produce a long-duration post-merger GW signal.
-However, the additional modes differ in some significant aspects to echoes.
+However, the additional modes differ in some significant aspects from echoes.
 In the echoes model, the initial merger signal repeats itself at regular intervals, with a decay rate that is treated as a free parameter.
 The model has five free parameters in total.
 In our model, the resulting GW signal is a damped sinusoid which resembles in form the standard black hole ringdown modes.
 The frequency, decay time, and amplitude are all determined by the modified boundary conditions at the reflecting surface, and the mass and angular momentum of the black hole.

-Several echoes searches were performed in \cite{Abedi:2016hgu,Ashton:2016xff,Conklin:2017lwb, Westerweck:2017hus,Nielsen:2018lkf,Uchikata:2019frs,Ligo2}.
+Several echoes searches were performed in \cite{Abedi:2016hgu,Ashton:2016xff,Conklin:2017lwb, Westerweck:2017hus,Nielsen:2018lkf,Uchikata:2019frs,LIGOScientific:2020tif}.
 While some of the searches reported evidence for near-horizon structure \cite{Abedi:2016hgu,Conklin:2017lwb}, others \cite{Uchikata:2019frs,Ashton:2016xff,Westerweck:2017hus,Nielsen:2018lkf} found low statistical evidence for echoes.
-An extended search that uses the model proposed in \cite{Ligo2} was done using the LIGO-Virgo gravitational-waves transient-catalog-2 (GWTC-2) for 31 black hole events.
+An extended search that uses the model proposed in \cite{LIGOScientific:2020tif} was done using the LIGO-Virgo gravitational-waves transient-catalog-2 (GWTC-2) for 31 black hole events.
 That search reported no statistically significant evidence for echoes in the data.
 Some implicit constraints on $\epsilon$ can be deduced from the null results of these searches \cite{Ashton:2016xff,Westerweck:2017hus,Nielsen:2018lkf,Cardoso:2019rvt}.
-However, these constraints depend on several uncertain modelling assumptions, such as the dispersion relation of the reflecting boundaries.
-As we argue below, our model only depends on the assumption that the object does not consist of exotic matter (i.e., matter for which the Einstein equivalence principal holds, see Appendix for further details), allowing us to obtain direct constraints on $\epsilon$.
+However, these constraints depend on several uncertain modelling assumptions.